 That said, it would be helpful to know what is the blue ribbon standard for a healthy, manly man’s testosterone range.
 And that’s where the confusion starts.

 Testosterone By The Numbers

-So, I went to the lab, spilled my blood into several test tubes, and after about a week, the results were emailed to me.
+So, I went to the lab, spilled my blood into several test tubes, and after about a week, LEF emailed me the results.